 Claim these points for tenant e-waste, batteries, light bulbs, and appliance recycling.
-To be eligible under this option, the largest tenant by usable square footage must have e-waste, batteries, light bulbs, and appliance recycling.

 - The hauler for e-waste must provide documentation showing certification under one of these standards: - o Responsible Recycling Practices (R2) - o e-Stewards - Haulers and recyclers should provide receipts or documents certifying that all items were recycled in a safe, responsible manner.